walmartlabs/thorax/README.md

 ### change:view:end *change:view:end (newView [,oldView] ,options)*

-Trigged on a `Thorax.LayoutView` after `setView` is called, the old view has been destroyed (if present) and the new view has been attached to the DOM and had it's `ready` event triggered.
+Trigged on a `Thorax.LayoutView` after `setView` is called, the old view has been destroyed (if present) and the new view has been attached to the DOM and had its `ready` event triggered.

 ### helper *helper (name [,args...] ,helperView)*